Ianlmgoddard/UKCarbonIntensityData.jl/README.md

 ## Examples

-The Carbon intensity API lets us grab data at different spatial scales, either nationwide or regional, and over different time period.
-The following examples show how we can use this package to retrieve this data.
+The Carbon intensity API lets us grab data at different spatial scales, either nationwide or regional, and over different time periods.
+The following examples show how we can use this package to retrieve data via the API.
 Note that the data has half hourly temporal resolution.

 ```Julia
 using TimeZones